Lignin: Nature’s multifunctional treasure

 This organic polymer is embedded in a cellulose and hemicellulose framework that together form the structure that gives plants their toughness and stability.
 Lignin is a complex phenolic network in the lignocellulosic cell wall, responsible for the plant lignification, which is the process that makes plants resistant to external hazards

-Chemical structure and lignin properties
+Molecular structure and lignin properties

 Each lignin is unique in its chemical structure, and – the combination and quantity of the polyphenolic units vary according to the plant source.
 This leads to different molecular interconnections and therefore diverse lignin structures which result in different functional properties.
 A great example can be observed in the difference between hard and softwood lignins.